<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 I am writing to confirm your charge of {invoice amount} which will be invoiced on {invoice date}.
 If you put me in contact with your accounts payable team, I would be happy to ensure they directly receive a copy of the invoice for timely resolution of payment.

-If there are any further details you require or changes you wish to request, please don’t hesitate to contact me at {phone number}.
+If you require any further details or want to request changes, please don't hesitate to contact me at {phone number}.

-It is my pleasure to work with you and I appreciate you taking the time to confirm receipt of this message and letting us know in advance of any anticipated payment delays.
+It is my pleasure to work with you and I appreciate you taking the time to confirm receipt of this message and telling us about any anticipated payment delays.

 Kind Regards,